 In other words, a stove doesn’t leave the kitchen.
 It stays right there and burns anything that comes near it.

-So here’s Jenny’s email, and my response:
+So here’s Jenny’s email and my response:

 Dear Paul,

-Good morning, and thank you for this wonderful insight (remember, she’s responding to my weekly newsletter email about invalidation and how you are worthy and significant).
+Good morning, and thank you for this wonderful insight (remember, she’s responding to my newsletter email about invalidation and how you are worthy and significant).
 It is the very thing I struggle with almost every day of my relationship with my husband.

 It took me many years to figure out what the problem was.